Tuburan, Cebu

-Tuburan, officially the Municipality of Tuburan (Lungsod sa Tuburan; Bayan ng Tuburan), is a 2nd class municipality in the province of Cebu, Philippines.
-According to the 2020 census, it has a population of 68,167 people.
+Tuburan, officially the Municipality of Tuburan (Lungsod sa Tuburan; Bayan ng Tuburan), is a municipality in the province of Cebu, Philippines.
+According to the 2024 census, it has a population of 68,307 people.

 Tuburan was the hometown of the revolutionary leader Arcadio Maxilom.
 And is also known for its crystal-clear springs, beaches, creeks, rivers, caves and natural attractions.

 Industrial and domestic products include decorative apparel and fashion accessories made of seashells and coconut shells, wood and other indigenous products.
-Tubod Festival is held every 13th of June in honor of the parish patron, Saint Anthony of Padua.
+Tubod Festival is held every 13 June in honor of the parish patron, Saint Anthony of Padua.

+Etymology

+Tuburan got its name from the prevalence of springs, which are the sources of potable water for household use of the early settlers.
+"Tuburan" evolved from the Cebuano word Tubod, meaning "spring".

 History

 Foundation

-Tuburan was founded in the 1851 by Don Mariano Montebon who came from the town of Sogod.
-The townsite was first located at Daan Lungsod which is just across the Adela River, north of the present poblacion.
-Tuburan got its name from the prevalence of springs, which are the sources of potable water for household use of the early settlers.
-"Tuburan" evolved from the Cebuano word Tubod, meaning "spring".
+Tuburan was founded in the 1851 by Don Mariano Montebon who came from the town of Sogod, who also served as Tuburan's first gobernadorcillo.
+The townsite was first located at Barangay Daan Lungsod (old town) which is just across the Adela River, north of the present poblacion.
+The following year, Don Mariano was succeeded by Don Vicente Bato who then moved the seat of the town to Sitio Daligdigan of Barangay Carmelo due to the abundance of marine life, favorable harbor, and being the residence of the new gobernadorcillo.
+This is, however, short-lived because he was succeeded a year later by Don Diego Tabotabo, a wealthy hacendero from Liloan, Cebu, who then finally moved the town capital to its current location.
+In 1857, the seed of the Catholic faith was planted on its lands.
+The bishop confirmed the erection of a church on the town in February 13 of the same year.
+The town's parish church, the Tuburan Parish Church (Iglesia Parroquial de San Antonio de Padua, currently known as the Archdiocesan Shrine of Saint Anthony of Padua) was constructed and spearheaded by Rev. Fr.
+Prospero Salazar, the town parish priest during this time.
+It was built on limestone and coral, friars would then exploit the local men to build it.
+Originally built on the Baroque style of architecture, the latter would be destroyed during the Second World War and be replaced by the current neo-Romanesque style.

 Philippine revolution

-General Arcadio Maxilom y Molero was a hero of the Philippine Revolution.
+General Arcadio Maxilom was a hero of the Philippine Revolution.
 He was born in Tuburan where his family were members of the local gentry, or principalía.
 He worked as a public school teacher but later joined the Katipunan, whose activities in Cebu were led by León Kilat.
 After Kilat's execution, Maxilom continued the revolution in Cebu as second in command.
-The Katipunan regrouped in the then impenetrable, mountainous central part of Cebu island which now part of the central highlands.
-On 16 December 1898, Maxilom wrote a letter to the Spanish authorities in Cebu, demanding the latter to surrender.
-The Spaniards quickly responded, weary after incessant fighting and on the impending defeat of the Spanish forces by the Americans overseas, on Christmas Eve of the same year, the Spaniards had left, leaving behind only three Catholic clerics.

-Their newfound liberty short lived, when the Treaty of Paris took effect on December 10, 1898, Spain had to sell the fate of their former subjects to the United States for twenty million dollars.

-Maxilom is best remembered for stubbornly refusing to surrender to the American occupying forces even as his fellow revolutionaries in Manila and Cebu were starting to capitulate or collaborate with the new colonial power.
-He finally surrendered on 27 October 1901.
-Virtually forgotten after the revolution, Maxilom died in his hometown of Tuburan, after a long period of time with paralysis.
-Decades later, the then, Mango Avenue of Cebu City, the second most historic road of the city was renamed after the late general.
+The Katipunan regrouped in the then-impenetrable, mountainous central part of Cebu island which now part of the central highlands.
+He finally surrendered on October 27, 1901, to American forces in his hometown of Tuburan.
+Virtually forgotten after the revolution, Maxilom died in the town, after a long period of time with paralysis.